sirius-ms/sirius-docs.github.io/docs/_pages/cli.md

 ### `structures`: Identifying molecular structures (Compound Tool) {#CSIFingerID-structures}

-The `structures` tool in SIRIUS allows you to for molecular structures in a structure database using CSI:FingerID.
+The `structures` tool in SIRIUS allows you to search for molecular structures in a structure database using CSI:FingerID.
 To perform structure database search, molecular fingerprints must first be predicted using the `fingerprints` tool.
 For improved formula ranking within biologically derived samples (or any other set of derivatives), we recommend to run the [`zodiac` tool](#zodiac) beforehand.